Travel and Business Expense Procedures

 In the case where the traveler’s immediate supervisor is not the budget officer for the account being charged for the travel, the budget officer must approve the travel as well.

 - Travel Advances

 Advances should be used only when substantial out of pocket expenses (in excess of $200) will be incurred.
 Travel advances of up to $500 per trip may be requested.
 Requests in excess of $500 must be approved by a Vice President or Campus Executive.

 Authorization of a travel advance should be documented in Chrome River and submitted to the Finance Department at least seven working days prior to the departure date.

 See Part VI for Expense Report Procedures

 Each Expense Report in Chrome River must be certified by the individual incurring the expenses (traveler), and approved by his/her immediate supervisor and budget officer (if different than the supervisor).

 The University is exempt from sales tax in several states.
 It is the responsibility of the traveler to obtain the tax-exempt form from the Accounts Payable Department prior to the travel.
 Currently there are exemption agreements in the following states: New Jersey (Form ST-5), New York, Maine, Florida, Massachusetts, and Illinois.
 Copies of these forms can be obtained from the Accounts Payable Department at 201-692-2088.

 - Complete the Expense Report in Chrome River, FDU’s online travel and expense reporting system, with all necessary supporting documentation attached.
 Chrome River can be accessed by going to fdu.edu.

 - Determine that the amounts requested are reasonable and conform to expense guidelines.

-- Forward the Expense Report to his/her immediate supervisor.
+- Select his/her immediate supervisor.

 - Immediate Supervisor and Budget Officer responsibilities are to: